Gary Royal

 Gary Rowell, known as "Gorgeous" Gary Royal, is an American professional wrestler.
-In the early part of his career, he was a member of the Convertible Blonds, a heel stable with Rip Rogers and Pistol Pez Whatley.
+In the early part of his career, he was a member of the Convertible Blonds, a heel stable working for the Poffo family Rip Rogers and Ricky Starr when Starr left he was replaced by Pistol Pez Whatley.
+He also teamed with George South as the masked Gladiators.